papis/papis/PACKAGING.md

 ---------

 Papis documentation uses Sphinx, which can also generate man pages.
-By default, we create man pages for all the standard Papis commands and some general documentation for the configuration file.
+By default, we create man pages for all the standard `papis` commands and some general documentation for the configuration file.
 These can be generated using
 ```
 make -C doc man